Luxembourg in World War II: Passive resistance

 Non-violent passive resistance was widespread in Luxembourg during the period.
 From August 1940, the "Spéngelskrich" (the "War of Pins") took place as Luxembourgers wore patriotic pin-badges (depicting the national colours or the Grand duchess), precipitating attacks from the VdB.

 In October 1941, the German occupiers took a survey of Luxembourgish civilians who were asked to state their nationality, their mother tongue and their racial group, but contrary to German expectations, 95% answered "Luxembourgish" to each question.
 The refusal to declare themselves as German citizens led to mass arrests.

 Conscription was particularly unpopular.
 On 31 August 1942, shortly after the announcement that conscription would be extended to all men born between 1920 and 1927, a strike began in the northern town of Wiltz.
 The strike spread rapidly, paralysing the factories and industries of Luxembourg.
 The strike was quickly repressed and its leaders arrested.
 20 were summarily tried before a special tribunal (in German, a "Standgericht") and executed by firing squad at nearby Hinzert concentration camp.
+Following the strike, the German authorities instituted a campaign of mass terror; over 4,000 Luxembourgers were arrested, and roughly 4,200 individuals—including the families of the strikers—were forcibly deported and resettled in eastern territories of the Greater German Reich.
 Nevertheless, protests against conscription continued and 3,500 Luxembourgers would desert the German army after being conscripted.